mattermost/mattermost-developer-documentation/site/content/blog/2019-01-20-submitting-great-prs.md

 ### 4) Avoid Force Pushing

-Good git etiquette is avoid force pushing any branch someone else is actively using.
+Good git etiquette is to avoid force pushing any branch someone else is actively using.
 A pull request is a branch just like any other, so once you've started that pull request, everything that you push upstream should just be a regular or merge commit.
 In particular, when merge conflicts arise with `master`, just:

 ```sh
 git fetch && git merge origin/master